apache/datasketches-website/docs/Frequency/FrequentDistinctTuplesSketch.md

-    int[] priKeyIndices = new int[] {0}; //identifies the IP address as the primary key int numStdDev = 2; //for 95% confidence intervals int limit = 20; //list only the top 20 groups char sep = '|'; //the separator charactor for the group dimensions as strings List<Group> list = sketch.getResult(priKeyIndices, limit, numStdDev, sep);
+    int[] priKeyIndices = new int[] {0}; //identifies the IP address as the primary key int numStdDev = 2; //for 95% confidence intervals int limit = 20; //list only the top 20 groups char sep = '|'; //the separator character for the group dimensions as strings List<Group> list = sketch.getResult(priKeyIndices, limit, numStdDev, sep);
     System.out.println(Group.getHeader())
     Iterator<Group> itr = list.iterator()